Big Twenty Township, Maine: Population

 The Big Twenty Township has fewer than 20 year-round residents.
 The land is used mainly for logging, and the only roads that exist are logging roads; there are no state highways.
 Some of the land is owned by camp owners, and several camps straddle the US-Canada border.

-In 2002, Michel Jalbert crossed the border from Canada to save 20 cents a gallon on gas and was arrested and imprisoned.
-Some people have property that straddles the border, and have received written consent from border patrol to cross the border when they want to avoid issues.
+Some people have property that straddles the border and have received written consent from border patrol to cross the border when they want to avoid issues.